idoenkaer/Project-Underwhere-LiDAR/README.md

 1.  **Ethics Acknowledgment:** On first launch, review and acknowledge the project's commitment to responsible innovation.
 2.  **Onboarding:** A brief tutorial will introduce you to the core concepts of the application.
-3.  **Measurement Module:** This is your starting point.
+3.  **Scan & Calibrate Module:** This is your starting point.
 Use the "Load Mock Scan" button for a quick demonstration.
 This will process the data and prepare it for analysis.
 4.  **Topography Module:** Navigate to the Topography module to see the processed scan visualized on an interactive terrain map.
 5.  **Export & Share:** Go to the "Export & Share" module to see options for data export, reproducibility checklists, and data governance controls.
 6.  **Validation:** Visit the "Validation" module to see the project's internal testing and benchmarking suite.